-CRNA Financial Planning® is an approved AANA Affinity Partner
+CRNA Financial Planning® is an approved AANA Advantage Member

 CRNA Financial Planning® is a financial planning firm exclusively serving Certified Registered Nurse Anesthetists and their families.
-For over 15 years, we have been guiding CRNA's though the complexities of investing and financial planning.
-Today's economic environment presents many challenges for CRNA's, whether its the battle over supervision, questions about how the ACA will affect the profession or just the ups and downs of the economy and markets CRNA's need a team that understands them to help navigate the way.
+For over 15 years, we have been guiding CRNAs through the complexities of investing and financial planning.
+Today's economic environment presents many challenges for CRNAs, whether it's the battle over supervision, questions about how the ACA will affect the profession or just the ups and downs of the economy and markets CRNAs need a team that understands them to help navigate the way.

 At CRNA Financial Planning® our first priority is your overall financial success.
 We want to learn more about your personal situation, identify your dreams and goals, and understand your tolerance for risk.
 Long-term relationships that encourage open and honest communication have been the cornerstone of our foundation success.

-Use this calculator to assess the potential benefits of a home mortgage deduction.
+Use this calculator to better see the potential impact of compound interest on an asset.

 How federal estate taxes work, plus estate management documents and tactics.